emqx/blog/en/202201/mqttx-v-1-7-0-release-notes.md

 ## Product Roadmap

-MQTT X is still in the process of continuous enhancement and improvement, to bring more practical and powerful functions to users and facilitate the testing and development of IoT platforms.
+MQTTX is still in the process of continuous enhancement and improvement, to bring more practical and powerful functions to users and facilitate the testing and development of IoT platforms.

 Next, we will focus on the following aspects: